Timing a Brachioplasty (Arm Lift) After Weight Loss

 - The patient has a skin condition (such as intertrigo) caused by the excess skin.

-- The skin condition hasn’t improved after at least three months of conventional medical treatment.
+- The skin condition hasn’t gone away after at least three months of conventional medical treatment.

 - The patient has maintained their goal weight for six months or longer.